e271828e/Flight.jl/docs/notes/design/framework_design.md

 `design_world(ac)` rigs it, promoting implicit practice to stated rule.
 The coordinate choice belongs to the surface author, not the framework.

+**Recorded, not built (v0.17): the sampled-data Dual activation.** The frozen-exact doctrine is consumer-scoped, not a capability wall: today's services differentiate the continuous dynamics with `z` held, for which a frozen discrete output — a ZOH constant with zero partials — is the exact answer, enforced by the type system (§13.2).
+Differentiating "through" the discrete side means differentiating a *different object*: the sampled-data step map Φ : (x_k, z_k, slots) → (x_{k+1}, z_{k+1}) (integrate one period, then run the due ticks).
+The extension is additive along existing seams:
+Tier-1 parametrization of `z`'s real-scalar leaves (counters/enums stay
+pinned, like `m`); opt-in `T`-signatures on participating discrete components (plain `outputs(::C)` = frozen-exact always, `outputs(::C,
+::Type{T})` = participates — the tier-in-signature mechanism as graceful
+migration, no flag day); one new §14.4 activity ("continuous chain + `f` + discrete `g` + `h`"); and forward sensitivities through the in-house RK steppers for free, a payoff of owning the loop (§11.1).
+The honest
+boundary: Φ is differentiable only where the event pattern is locally constant — exactness across a firing needs saltation corrections — so the scope is event-quiescent operating points (which §16.5's guards-at-commit already makes trim points) plus a loud diagnostic if an event fires inside a differentiated step.
+Consumers waiting: §16.7's closed-loop trim door (`h(z) − z = 0` residuals currently imply the derivative-free fallback, since frozen `h` has no Jacobian columns) and exact discrete-time linearization of the full loop (digital design on the exact discretized plant instead of continuous linearization + Tustin).

 ---

 ## 17. Case studies